-The Legislation Design and Advisory Committee has adopted the Legislation Advisory Committee (LAC) Guidelines on Process and Content of Legislation, which is a guide to making good legislation.
+The Legislation Design and Advisory Committee has adopted the Legislation Guidelines (2018 edition), which are a guide to making good legislation.

 Instead, they identify and address the many issues that can arise during the legislative development process.
 The desired end result is high quality legislation, a reduction in the number of failed Bills and the minimisation of litigation risk.